+EDUC 750 Writing for Publication 3

-EDUC 798 Special Topics in
+EDUC 798 Special Topics in Educational

-Educational Leadership 1-3
+Leadership 1-3

 EDUC 799 Readings in Educational

 Leadership and Administration 1-3

 Ed.D. graduates and students who have completed the 60 or 64 units required for graduation may elect additional 700-level courses within the program (except EDUC 794 or EDUC 795) at half tuition.